Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

-By\footnote{and its subsequent refinements; see Theorem~\ref{Gromov_Th}.} a celebrated theorem of Gromov \cite[Theorem 1.5.B]{Gromov}, for every smooth closed (i.e. compact and without boundary) symplectic manifold $(X,\om)$, $g,k,A$ as above, and an almost complex structure $J$ compatible\footnote{i.e. $\om(\cdot,J\cdot)$ is a metric.} with $\om$ (or taming $\om$), the moduli space $\ov\cM_{g,k}(X,A,J)$ has a natural sequential convergence topology, called the \textsf{Gromov topology}, which is compact, Hausdorff, and furthermore metrizable.
+By a celebrated theorem\footnote{and its subsequent refinements; see before Theorem~\ref{Gromov_Th}.} of Gromov \cite[Thm 1.5.B]{Gr}, for every smooth closed (i.e. compact and without boundary) symplectic manifold $(X,\om)$, $g,k,A$ as above, and an almost complex structure $J$ compatible\footnote{i.e. $\om(\cdot,J\cdot)$ is a metric.} with $\om$ (or taming $\om$), the moduli space $\ov\cM_{g,k}(X,A,J)$ has a natural sequential convergence topology, called the \textbf{Gromov topology}, which is compact, Hausdorff, and furthermore metrizable.
 The symplectic structure only gives an energy bound which is needed for establishing the compactness, and the precise choice of that, up to deformation, is not important.
-If $\ov\cM_{g,k}(X,A)$ has a ``nice" orbifold structure of the expected real dimension

-Gromov-Witten (or GW) invariants are obtained by the integration of appropriate cohomology classes against its fundamental class.
+If $\ov\cM_{g,k}(X,A)$ has an oriented orbifold structure of the expected real dimension \bEq{exp-dim_e} 2\big(c_1^{TX}(A)+(n-3)(1-g)+k\big), \eEq GW invariants are obtained by the integration of appropriate cohomology classes against its fundamental class.
 These numbers are independent of $J$ and only depend on the deformation equivalence class of $\om$.
 These allow the formulation of symplectic analogues of enumerative questions from algebraic geometry, as well-defined invariants of symplectic manifolds.
 However, in general, such moduli spaces can be highly singular.
 This issue is known as the \textit{transversality problem}.
-Fortunately, it has been shown (e.g. \cite{LT, LT2}) that $\ov\cM_{g,k}(X,A)$ still carries a rational homology class, called virtual fundamental class (VFC); integration of cohomology classes against VFC gives rise to GW-invariants.
-We denote such an VFC by $[\ov\cM_{g,k}(X,A)]^\vfc$.
-In \cite{FF}, we sketch the construction of VFC via the method of Kuranishi structures in \cite{FO}.
+Fortunately, it has been shown (e.g. see\footnote{it is beyond the scope of this paper to list all the related literature.} \cite{LT,FO, MS94, HWZ, MW,JP}) that $\ov\cM_{g,k}(X,A)$ still carries a rational homology class, called \textbf{virtual fundamental class} (or \textbf{VFC}); integration of cohomology classes against VFC gives rise to GW-invariants.